blainehill2001/Split_MultiHopKG/README.md

 Please ensure that under /configs you create a `<rich/sparse>_<dataset>[-<emb_model>].sh` or `<rich/sparse>_<dataset>[-rs].sh` from the original code's given KGs.

-* Note: To train the RL models using reward shaping, make sure 1) you have pre-trained the embedding-based models and 2) set the file path pointers to the pre-trained embedding-based models correctly ([example configuration file](configs/umls-rs.sh)).
+* Note: To train the RL models using reward shaping, make sure 1) you have pre-trained the embedding-based models 2) set the file path pointers to the pre-trained embedding-based models correctly ([example configuration file](configs/umls-rs.sh)) 3) if you want to use two pre-trained embedding plm models, set model to `plms` and two file paths

 ### Evaluate pretrained models
 To generate the evaluation results of a pre-trained model, simply change the `--train` flag in the commands above to `--inference`.
 These will print out the H@1, H@3, H@5, H@10, and MRR performance on both dev and test sets.